 Skunk Cabbage Creek

 EASY Hwy 101 access road *(CLOSED to motor vehicles til further notice, still open to hike & bike) to the Skunk Cabbage Section, Coastal Trail, 1.7 miles north of downtown Orick.
 Easy hike past giant Sitka spruce and a stream canyon filled with skunk cabbage DISTANCE: 2.8 miles round trip (longer option available).

 MODERATE 10-mile (16-km) round trip hike through prairie.
-Take the Bald Hills Road about three miles past the Tall Trees Access Road to the Dolason Prairie Picnic Area.
+Take the Bald Hills Road to the Dolason Prairie Picnic Area.
 This is an all-day hike with some steep grades and switchbacks through open prairie country.
 Check out a historic Dolason sheep barn along the way.
 The trail gradually descends into the Redwood Creek drainage through old-growth and second-growth redwood forests.
 This trail connects with the Tall Trees Trail.
 Bring your own water.

 Redwood Creek Trail

 MODERATE TO STENUOUS The first 1.5 miles are accessible.
 Here you can combine hiking and backcountry camping.
 Take an eight-mile hike to Tall Trees Grove, where some of the world's tallest trees grow on the flats of Redwood Creek.
 This involves two creek crossings.
 Caution: Bridges are provided in summer only.
 During the rainy season, high waters make stream crossings dangerous.